Sparse Object-level Supervision for Instance Segmentation with Pixel Embeddings: Methods

 \subsection{Clustering}

 The final instance segmentation is obtained by clustering the predicted pixel embeddings.
 Mean-shift \cite{comaniciu2002mean} and HDBSCAN \cite{campello2013density} are commonly used for this task \cite{debrabandere2017semantic, kulikov2020instance, Payer2019b}.
 In this work we experimented with two additional clustering schemes: (1) partitioning \cite{mws2018} of a metric graph derived from pixel embeddings \cite{Lee2021} and (2) a hybrid approach where initial mean-shift clusters are refined to conform with the pull-push loss formulation (Sec~\ref{ssec:single_obj}).
+Embeddings from networks $f$ and $g$ are used together in (2), all other clustering methods use the $f$-embeddings only.
 The advantage of (1) is a much faster inference time, whereas (2) can result in higher-quality segmentations.
-We refer to the Supplementary for a detailed description and comparison of different clustering methods.
+We refer to Appendix A.4 for a detailed description and comparison of different clustering methods.